 - a.
-Discussing the allegation: Concerns about a member of staff (including a supply teacher, volunteer or contractor), or any allegations made about a member of staff (including a supply teacher, volunteer or contractor) posing a risk of harm to children should be madeto the, DISL and/or the DSL.
-If the allegations are about the Headteacher or DSL, they should be reported to the Principal (Executive Leadership Team in their absence), without informing the headteacher or DSL.
-The DST should also be informed. - b.
-A case manager will be appointed, either the Headteacher or the Principal (Executive Leadership Team in their absence), to investigate and liaise with the DSL and lead on any decisions made. - c.
-The Hounslow LADO should be informed of all allegations that come to a school's attention and appear to meet the criteria set out above (within one day).
-If in any doubt as to whether a concern meets the harm threshold, the school will consultwith the LADO.
-If this is the case, the school will not undertake its own investigation of the allegations without prior consultation with the LADO, tel: 02085835730, email: LADO@hounslow.gov.uk - d.
+Discussing the allegation: Concerns about a member of staff (including a supply teacher, volunteer or contractor), or any allegations made about a member of staff (including a supply teacher, volunteer or contractor) posing a risk of harm to children should be made to the, DISL and/or the DSL.
+If the allegations are about the Headteacher or DSL, they should be reported to the Principal (without informing the headteacher or DSL). - b.
+A case manager will be appointed to investigate and liaise with the DSL and lead on any decisions made. - c.
+The Hounslow SAAM Duty Team Designated Officer (DO) should be informed of all allegations that come to a school's attention and appear to meet the criteria set out above (within one day).
+If in any doubt as to whether a concern meets the harm threshold, the school will consult with the DO.
+If this is the case, the school will not undertake its own investigation of the allegations without prior consultation with the DO, tel: 02085835730, email: cpcc-gcsx@hounslowgcsx.gov.uk. - d.
 The procedures for dealing with allegations need to be applied with common sense and judgement.
 Many cases may either not meet the criteria set out above, or may do so without warranting consideration of either a police investigation or enquiries by the local authority children's social care services.
 In these cases, local school procedures should be followed to resolve cases without delay.
 Where the initial consideration decides that the allegation does not involve a possible criminal offence, it will be for the school to deal with it.
-Borderline case discussions with the LADO can be held informally and without naming the school or individual. - e.
-The initial sharing of information with the LADO and evaluation may lead to a decision that no further action is to be taken in regard to the individual facing the allegation or concern, in which case this decision and a justification for it should be recorded by both the case manager and the LADO, and agreement reached on what information should be put in writing to the individualconcerned and by whom.
+Borderline case discussions with the DO can be held informally and without naming the school or individual. - e.
+The initial sharing of information with the DO and evaluation may lead to a decision that no further action is to be taken in regard to the individua I facing the allegation or concern, in which case this decision and a justification for it should be recorded by both the case manager and the DO, and agreement reached on what information should be put in writing to the individual concerned and by whom.